scoyoc/climateAnalyzeR/README.md

               my_year = 2018)
 ```

-Below are examples of function that import data from [ClimateAnalyzer.org](http://climateanalyzer.org/).
+Below are examples of functions that import data from [ClimateAnalyzer.org](http://climateanalyzer.org/).

 ``` r
 #-- Annual data